Nyumba06/Project_Management_WebApp/README.md

 - Laravel Validations
 - Improve the Design - Change the whole Design of Application

-This application used Laravel auth to Register and authenticate users.
-No unauthorized user can perform operations.
-Only logged in user can perform operations.
-Features of this application are as follows:
+When User perform any task application help user in improving and correcting the inputs by Laravel validations.
+These validations are as follows:

-- Login
+- No empty input
-- Register New User
-- View Current Tasks
-    - Count and show Total tasks on Dashboard
-    - Count and show Active tasks on Dashboard
-- Add New Task
-- Update Task
+- Task title has minimum and maximum length of characters
-- Delete Task
+- Task description has minimum and maximum length of characters
+- User has password validatioins
+- User has to confirm password while creating new user
-- Logout
+- etc

 ## Project Installation